 - You are unable to use acute treatments

-For women who have menstrual migraine, that occur before or at the very beginning of almost every menstrual cycle may benefit from short-term prophylactic, preventive medication.
+For people who have menstrual migraine that occur before or at the very beginning of almost every menstrual cycle may benefit from short-term prophylactic, preventive medication.
 In this case, women may be prescribed medicine that is taken only for one or two days before the migraine symptoms typically appear and then during the period.2

-How do preventive treatments work compared to abortives for migraine?
+How do preventive treatments work compared to abortives?

 Preventive treatment may reduce your need for acute medications.3 This can help to prevent medication overuse headache.
 It may also slow or stop the progression from episodic to chronic migraine.4 By one estimate, 38% of people with episodic migraine would benefit from preventive drugs, but fewer than 13% use them.4

 Preventive treatments do not stop a migraine that has started.
 Acute treatment is needed for relief from symptoms during a migraine attack.

 What are the different types of treatments?

 Preventive medications may be migraine-specific and non-specific.
 Non-specific drugs were first used to treat other conditions.
 Doctors and patients noticed that they had migraine prevention benefits.
 In some cases, the drugs were then studied and approved by the FDA for migraine prevention.
 Other drugs are used “off label” (unapproved) to prevent migraine.
 Off-label prescribing is common.